reedpinch/SimpleBlockChainSimulation/README.md

 How to Run the Code
-1. Clone the Repository (If Applicable)
-If you're working with a Git repository, you can clone it to your local machine using the following command:

-bash
-Copy
-git clone <repository_url>
-cd <repository_directory>

-2. Install Python
+1. Install Python
 Ensure that you have Python installed.
-You can check by running:

-bash
-Copy
-python --version
-If Python is not installed, you can download it from python.org.
+You can download it from python.org.

-3. Run the Code
+2. Run the Code
 To run the blockchain simulation, follow these steps:

 Open a terminal or command prompt.
 Navigate to the directory where the Blockchain.py script is located.
-Run the Python script using the following command: bash
+Run the Python script using the following command:
-Copy

 python Blockchain.py

 Expected Output
 When the script runs, you should see the following outputs: